ericmignardi/tono/README.md

 ## 📖 Overview

-**Tono** is a full-stack AI-powered application that helps guitarists achieve their desired sound instantly.
+**Tono** is a full-stack AI-powered SaaS application that helps guitarists achieve their desired sound instantly.
 Simply input your guitar and amp setup along with a creative goal like _"early Van Halen lead tone"_ or _"warm jazz clean sound"_, and Tono delivers precise amp settings, effects recommendations, and detailed tone analysis.

 ### Why Tono?